Mangalasutra

 Mangalasutra literally means "an auspicious thread" that is knotted around the bride's neck and is worn by her for the remainder of her marriage.
 It is usually a necklace with black beads strung from a black or yellow thread prepared with turmeric.
 Sometimes gold, white or red beads are also added to the mangala sutra, depending on regional variation.
 The necklace serves as a visual marker of marital status.

 The tying of the mangala sutra is a common practice in India, Sri Lanka, and Nepal.
 The idea of sacred thread existed for centuries, even going back to the Sangam period.
 But the nature of these auspicious threads has evolved over time and varies widely according to various communities.

+Names

+The nuptial chain can take several names depending on languages, while its Sanskrit denomination, maṅgalasūtram, remains the most widespread one: